 - Soul Singer: 70s leisure suit, bold shirt, white dress shoes

-- 60s-70s Disco costumes– Cheap Halloween costumes to buy or inspire your own outfit.
+- 60s-70s Disco costumes– Cheap party costumes to buy online or inspire your own outfit.

-For a vintage disco outfit try pairing a 40s padded shoulder blouse with 50s carpi pants, a 50s beaded sweater with a crinoline “tutu” skirts and leggings, or 20s flapper dress with a men’s 50s smoking jacket.
-Vintage lingerie, nightgowns, slips and robes also made excellent disco outfits.
+For a vintage Disco outfit try pairing a 40s padded shoulder blouse with 50s carpi pants, a 50s beaded sweater with a crinoline “tutu” skirts and leggings, or 20s flapper dress with a men’s 50s smoking jacket.
+Vintage lingerie, nightgowns, slips, and robes also made excellent disco outfits.
 Add accessories such as cat-eye glasses, 40s costume jewelry, and 30s hats for more vintage “cool.”
-For men, Hawaiian shirts and jeans are very ’80s just as peg leg 50s pants, skinny ties and button-down shirts.
+For men, Hawaiian shirts and jeans are very ’80s just as peg leg pants, skinny ties and button-down shirts are icon to the 1950s.
 The bib front tuxedo shirt, cumberbund, and satin stripe pant was a vintage alternative to the 70s ruffled shirt and leisure suit.

 1980s Disco Clothing